LAPD Rampart Division

-The Rampart Division of the Los Angeles Police Department (LAPD) serves communities to the west of Downtown Los Angeles (DTLA) including Silver Lake, Echo Park, Pico-Union and Westlake, all together designated as the Rampart patrol area.
+The Rampart Division of the Los Angeles Police Department (LAPD) serves communities to the west of Downtown Los Angeles (DTLA) including Silver Lake, Echo Park, Pico-Union, Westlake, and Rampart Village, all together designated as the Rampart patrol area.
 Its name is derived from Rampart Boulevard, one of the principal thoroughfares in its patrol area.
 The original station opened in 1966, located at 2710 West Temple Street.
 In 2008, the staff moved southeast to a newer facility located at 1401 West 6th Street.
 With 164,961 residents occupying a 5.4 sqmi area, Rampart is one of Los Angeles's most densely populated communities.